Emmett Shear: Y Combinator

-Shear and Justin Kan have been part of Y Combinator's first class in 2005.
+Shear and Justin Kan were part of Y Combinator's first class in 2005.
 As part of Y Combinator, the two built a calendar application called Kiko, which they eventually sold on eBay for around $250,000 after Google Calendar was introduced.

 Justin.tv

 In March 2007, Shear and Justin Kan, along with Michael Seibel and Kyle Vogt, launched Justin.tv, a 24/7 live video feed of Kan's life, broadcast via a webcam attached to his head.
 It quickly obtained some media coverage.
 In October 2007, the site added the possibility for other users to host their own broadcast.
 Three years later, the platform had secured $7.2 million in venture capital funding and reported a monthly user base of approximately 31 million unique visitors.
 Its gaming-oriented spin-off Twitch eventually became more popular, and Justin.tv was closed on August 5, 2014.

 Twitch

 After Justin.tv launched in 2007, the site quickly began building subject-specific content categories like Social, Tech, Sports, Entertainment, News & Events, and Gaming.
 Gaming, in particular, grew very fast and became the most popular content on the site.

 In June 2011, the company decided to spin off the gaming content under a separate brand and site.
 They named it TwitchTV, inspired by the term twitch gameplay.
 On August 29, 2011, Shear became CEO of Justin.tv, and remained in that role as the company rebranded around Twitch in 2014, which had quickly become its core product.

 On August 25, 2014, Amazon officially acquired Twitch for a reported $970,000,000.